Neutrino mass model at a three-loop level from a non-holomorphic modular $A_4$ symmetry: Introduction

 Radiatively induced neutrino mass models are one of the representative scenarios that do not demand the super-symmetric framework and one can naturally connect new particles to the SM model particles.
 Sometimes, the model can possess the dark matter candidate(DM)~\cite{Ma:2006km} that often requests an additional symmetry to stabilize it.
 Thus, constructing radiative neutrino mass models (with DM) using the non-holomorphic modular symmetry would be natural manner to make a model more attractive realizing more predictability.

 In our paper, we apply a non-holomorphic $A_4$ flavor symmetry to a well-known three loop neutrino mass model~\cite{Krauss:2002px}.
+The three-loop neutrino model is phenomenologically interesting since the scale of new particles would be smaller compared to lower loop (or tree) level models due to loop suppression.
+We then expect rich phenomenology such as collider and lepton flavor physics.
+Non-holomorphic modular symmetry framework is suitable to construct such a three loop model in minimal way; if we consider holomorphic one we need to add more fields to cancel gauge anomaly.
+Then we try to find the assignment under non-holomorphic modular $A_4$ symmetry as possible as minimal number of free parameters to fit the observables in lepton sector.
 Through the chi square numerical analysis, we successfully search for the minimum model to predict the lepton masses and mixing angles in addition to reproduce the current neutrino observables in Nufit 6.0~\cite{Esteban:2024eli}.
 Then, we perform further numerical analyses in order to satisfy lepton flavor violations (LFVs), muon anomalous magnetic moment, (muon $g-2$), lepton universality, and the dark matter (DM). {As a result, we find that relic density is too large within the limit of perturbation requiring a new interaction where it can be done by adding one singlet scalar boson without changing predictions in neutrino sector.}

 This paper is organized as follows.
 In Sec.~II, we explain our minimum three-loop neutrino mass model constructing the renormalizable Lagrangian in the lepton sector, Higgs sector, the charged-lepton sector, heavier Majorana fermion sector, and the active neutrino sector.
 Then, we formulate the LFVs, muon $g-2$, lepton universality, and relic density of the DM.
 In Sec.~III, we perform $\chi$ square analysis and show some predictions for normal and inverted hierarchies in the neutrino sector.
 Employing the benchmark points of the best fit values in the lepton sector, we further demonstrate the numerical analyses for the LFVs, muon $g-2$, lepton universality, and the relic density of DM.
 We have conclusions and discussion in Sec.~IV.
 In Appendix A, we show the three-loop function in the neutrino sector.